Commercial Door Frame Anchoring Systems

-There are a variety of anchoring systems when it comes to mounting a commercial door frame.
-To make things more difficult, some anchors are more suitable for particular applications than others.
-Here is a brief guide to the 4 most common anchor types, and what the differences between them are.
+There are various anchoring systems for mounting a commercial door frame, and certain anchors are more suitable for specific applications than others.
+Here is a brief guide to the four most common anchor types and their differences:

-Compression anchors are designed to work with a knock down frame.
-These anchors work using a tensioning system to compress the frame against the drywall after the frame is installed.
+Compression anchors are designed for knock-down frames.
+These anchors use a tensioning system to compress the frame against the drywall after installation.

-Stud anchors are long lag bolts designed to go through the inside of the door frame and bolt into the stud beneath.
-For block walls builders will typically use a wire or sleeve anchor and backfill the frame with concrete.
+Stud anchors are long lag bolts intended to go through the inside of the door frame and secure into the stud beneath.
+For block walls, builders typically use wire or sleeve anchors and backfill the frame with concrete.

-Wire anchors or T anchors are used during the construction of a cmu wall and are placed between each of the blocks and are mortared into place.
-Most doors in cmu walls use a welded style door frame and are then back-filled with concrete to hold them securely.
+Wire anchors or T anchors are used during the construction of CMU walls.
+They are placed between each block and mortared into place.
+Most doors in CMU walls use welded-style door frames and are then backfilled with concrete for secure attachment.

 Sleeve anchors are large toggle bolts designed to work within a concrete wall.
-A hole is pre-drilled and the sleeve is then placed within the wall.
-Outward pressure is created when the bolt is screwed into the anchor pushing the flanges outward against the sides of the hole.
+A hole is pre-drilled, and the sleeve is placed within the wall.
+Outward pressure is created when the bolt is screwed into the anchor, pushing the flanges outward against the sides of the hole.